Psychology Faculty Research

 Danielle Lindner, PhD

-In the Body Image Research Lab, Dr. Lindner and her research assistants complete studies designed to better understand how people think and feel about their bodies as well as the social and cultural factors that contribute to the development of body image disturbance and disordered eating behavior.
-We are currently working on a couple projects involving men's body image.
-Students can volunteer or earn course credit working as a research assistant in the lab, where they can gain experience completing literature reviews, designing studies, collecting data, and analyzing data.
+In the Body Image Research Lab, Professor Lindner and her research assistants complete studies designed to better understand how people think and feel about their bodies as well as the social and cultural factors that contribute to the development of body image disturbance and disordered eating behavior.
+We are currently working on a couple of projects involving men's body image.
+Students can volunteer or earn course credit by working as a research assistant in the lab, where they can gain experience completing literature reviews, designing studies, collecting data, and analyzing data.
 There are often opportunities for students to present their work at national or international conferences or to assist in writing a manuscript.
-Students interested in working in the Body Image Research Lab should e-mail Dr. Danielle Lindner at [email protected]
+Students interested in working in the Body Image Research Lab should e-mail Professor Danielle Lindner at [email protected]